apalex/Mobile-App/README.md

 1. Clone this repository: git clone https://github.com/apalex/Mobile-App.git
 2. Navigate to the project directory: cd Mobile-App
+3. Make sure you have the latest version of Flutter SDK installed
+4. Run the command: flutter doctor
-3. Install dependencies: flutter pub get
+5. Install dependencies: flutter pub get
-4. Run the app: flutter run
+6. Run the app: flutter run
-Make sure you have Flutter installed on your machine before proceeding with the installation.